psliwa/PHPPdf/README.markdown

 Installation
 ----------------

 PHPPdf is available in packagist.org, so you can use composer to download this library and all dependencies.
 PHPPdf requires "minimum-stability" equals to dev.
-If you do not want to use composer, below are instructions how to manually install this library with all dependencies.

-PHPPdf uses zendframework packages, so if you want use composer, you must add zendframework composer repository to your composer.json file.
+PHPPdf uses zendframework packages, so if you want to use composer, you must add zendframework composer repository to your composer.json file.

     "repositories": [
         {